squibly/jquery/glosr/README.md

     $(selector).glosr(obj terms, obj options);

+Parameters:

-    terms = An object of terms and the glossary text to add to them options = Some options you can set
+    terms - An object of terms and the glossary text to add to them options - Glosr settings that can be changed

 ###Available options
     'wrapper'          : (string) the tag you want to wrap the term in, defaults to 'abbr' 'class'            : (string) extra classes you want to add to the wrapper markup, defaults to 'glosr' 'before'           : (string) prepends this string before the term but inside the wrapper tag, default empty 'after'            : (string) appends this string after the term but inside the wrapper tag, default empty 'before_and_after' : (string) prepends and appends the string to the text between the wrapper tag, this takes precedence over the individual 'before' and 'after' options.

 ##Example